 - Raise your profile.
 Although you may not have the same name recognition as powerhouses like Amazon, Starbucks or Google, you can raise your business’ profile with a robust online presence.
 Keep your website updated and easy to navigate.
 If it includes online ordering, make sure it’s secure and easy to use.
 Younger consumers, especially, want to feel a connection with the businesses where they shop, so get personal.
 Talk about your team on your site and connect with social media sites like Facebook and Twitter.
 If you’d like more tips, read our article on online tools to help you promote your business.

 - Build a trusted team.
 Put a trusted team in place to manage day-to-day functions and give yourself time to focus on the big picture.
 Look for those who have experience in growing a company and who can quickly adapt to rapid change.
 You may also want to consider using contractors or have subject matter experts when you need flexibility or have fluctuating revenue or needs.

 - Have financing in place.
 Don’t wait until you need it to apply for a business line of credit.
 Having approval ahead of time will allow you the flexibility to manage changing revenue patterns or to seize opportunities when they arise.

-Have financing in place.Don't wait until you need it to apply for a business line of credit.
-It can provide the flexibility to pounce on opportunities as they arise or react to fluctuating revenue.
-If you’re ready to expand, buy equipment or commercial property, and need a business loan, Navy Federal offers an array of options to its members.
+If you’re ready to expand, for example, by buying equipment or commercial property, and need a business loan, Navy Federal offers a variety of options to its members.
 Learn more about business loans and Business Services.